 So while this new law lowering the maximum sentence time is certainly helpful for immigration, it is important to find a criminal defense attorney who is experienced and knowledgeable in immigration or who consults with a qualified immigration attorney.

-Bottom line: If you or a loved one are accused of a misdemeanor or any crime in California, and you have concerns about immigration consequences, contact The Law Offices of Jerod Gunsberg for a free consultation.
+Bottom line: If you or a loved one are accused of a misdemeanor or any crime in California, and you have concerns about immigration consequences, contact The Law Offices of Jerod Gunsberg for a confidential consultation.
 You can call (323) 633-3423 or use this confidential contact form.